-‘I was wondering what to do next when I found out that the BBC had bought the rights to Arthur Ransome’s books.
-I found myself going to see a producer called Joe Waters.
-He is probably most well known for directing Dixon of Dock Green and Z-Cars although he also produced such classics as Warship and The Enigma Files; a brilliant man.
-When I told him that I had acted in the feature film of Swallows and Amazons as I child he invited me out to lunch, interested to know how they had filmed the dinghy sailing sequences.
+‘I was wondering what to do next when I was told that the BBC had bought the rights to Arthur Ransome’s books and went to see a producer called Joe Waters.
+A brilliant man, he was probably most well known for directing Dixon of Dock Green and Z-Cars, although he also produced such classics as Warship and The Enigma Files.
+When I told him that I had acted in the feature film of Swallows and Amazons as I child, he invited me out to lunch, interested to know how they had filmed the dinghy sailing sequences.
 Before I knew it I’d been taken on to cast the children in Coot Club and The Big Six, finding David Dimbley’s thirteen-year-old son Henry to take the lead.
 We spent three months filming on the Norfolk Broads.
 It was idyllic.
-The sun shone continuously and we had the most glorious time.
 Julian Fellowes played Jerry the Hullabaloo.
 It has just struck me that he looks rather like Arthur Ransome.
 Rosemary Leach was iconic as The Admiral and Colin Baker played Dr Dudgeon, Henry Dimbleby’s father.

 ‘I’d started looking for children to appear in the Swallowdale and Picts and Martyrs when Joe returned from a recce to the Lake District having sadly decided that they were simply too expensive to make.
-My department manager said that if I wanted to remain in BBC Drama with a view to becoming a director I needed to start all over again and formally work my way up the ladder.
+My department manager said that if I wanted to remain in BBC Drama, with a view to becoming a director, I needed to start all over again and formally work my way up the ladder.

 ‘Shame about Omar,’ Robin Bailey declared in his loud, clear theatrical voice.’Terrible gap between his front teeth.’
-It was not at them that Dr Zhivago stared, but at me who was sitting opposite him.
+Dr Zhivago stared, not at the old boys but at me, sitting opposite him.
 Their banter was ceaseless.
 As we took the lift down it would be, ‘Afternoon, Joan, darling.’
 Kiss, kiss, then,’That extraordinary Collins woman again.
 Tiny isn’t she?
 And wearing wig.’
-That sort of thing.
 They were terribly nice to me, but then I was the girl providing the tea.

 Gaining experience in television ~